Abbas the Great: Early life

-On 11 or 13 February 1577, Mohammad Khodabanda was chosen by the Qizilbash as the new shah.
-The new shah appeared weak, indifferent, and incompetent.
+On 11 or 13 February 1578, Mohammad Khodabanda was chosen by the Qizilbash as the new shah.
+The new shah appeared weak, indifferent and incompetent.
 In these circumstances power soon passed into other hands.
 Abbas' mother, Khayr al-Nisa Begum, was a strong-willed woman.
 She took complete charge of the administration and made all the decisions, even in military matters.
 The Qizilbash were not happy to see her taking power.
 The divisions in the Safavid court encouraged rebellions in various parts of the country and the old Qizilbash rivalries rose again, with the Ustajlu and Shamlu tribes immediately confronting each other.
-Mohammad Khodabanda and the queen asked Ali-Qoli Khan to bring Abbas to Qazvin, in fear that Ali-Qoli Khan was conspiring to enthrone Abbas, but the Qizilbash amirs of Khorasan argued that with the threat of the Uzbeks of Bukhara raiding along Herat, the presence of a prince in the city was necessary.
+Mohammad Khodabanda and the queen asked Ali-Qoli Khan to bring Abbas to Qazvin, fearing that Ali-Qoli Khan was conspiring to enthrone Abbas, but the Qizilbash amirs of Khorasan argued that with the threat of the Uzbeks of Bukhara raiding near Herat, the presence of a prince in the city was necessary.

-The weak state of the realm led to the Ottoman Empire to declare war against Iran in 1578.
-The Safavid armies suffered several defeats before Khayr al-Nisa Begum sought a counteroffensive.
+The weak state of the realm led to the Ottoman Empire declaring war against Iran in 1578.
+The Safavid armies suffered several defeats before Khayr al-Nisa Begum organised a counter-offensive.
 Together with her son, Hamza Mirza and the grand vizier, Mirza Salman Jaberi, she led an army north to confront the Ottoman and Tatar forces in Shirvan.
 But her attempt to dictate the campaign strategy angered the Qizilbash amirs.
-Eventually, on 26 July 1579, the Qizilbash stormed into the harem, where the queen resided, and strangled Khayr al-Nisa Begum.
+Eventually, on 26 July 1579, the Qizilbash stormed into the harem where the queen resided and strangled Khayr al-Nisa Begum.
 Although Abbas was still only a boy and barely knew his mother, her murder at the hands of the Qizilbash made a deep impression on him.
-From that time, he probably begun this belief that the power of the Qizilbash had to be broken.
+That experience probably led to his belief that the power of the Qizilbash had to be broken.